smbeiragh/sanam/README.md

 Sanam is a subset and un-opinionated version of that effort.
 I used this convention on several project with major refactors and the results was like magic.
 After few weeks we had a clean, easy to read and modify large code base!
 I strongly recommend Sanam Style Convention for new projects.
-It helps Your code keep clean and easy maintainable even with newcomer team members.
+It helps you to keep your code clean and easy to maintain and modify even with newcomer team members.
 Every body how get familiar with convention can maintain the project stylesheet.
 In case of project refactoring establishing suitable workflow is necessary, in large project with around 5K LOC or more stylesheets using a CSS test framework to detect broken styles during refactor can help a lot.